yesandnoandperhaps/LightweightNotepad/README.md

 The construction of the Ziwei Doushu frame is 10% complete

-At present, we have not yet touched on AI, and we expect to do so in August this year
+At the moment, we have not yet touched on AI, and we expect to do so in September this year

+Currently, we support basic image operations

 ## Current Usage & Support使用方法与支持